facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 setTimeout(() => {}, 100);
 ```

-The rewrite also improves error reporting, particularly for JavaScript crashes at startup, and reducing crashes from undefined behavior.
+The rewrite also improves error reporting, particularly for JavaScript crashes at startup, and reduces crashes from undefined behavior.
 If crashes occur, the new [React Native DevTools](/docs/next/react-native-devtools) simplify debugging and support the New Architecture.

 The bridge remains for backward compatibility to support gradual migration to the New Architecture.
 In the future, we will remove the bridge code completely.